TaranMayer/vexforum_alerts/README.md

 Here is its discord invite link: https://discord.com/api/oauth2/authorize?client_id=734105856416808970&permissions=67632192&scope=bot

-And here is its home serverL
+And here is its home server:
 https://discord.gg/gb49ZHd

 Feel free to look around in the scripts to see how it works.